CasaDeRobison/wixtoolset-codeplex/src/chm/documents/customactions/wixnetfxextension.html.md

 ## PackageGroups

-The WixNetfxExtension includes packagegroups that make it easier to include .Net in your bundle.
+The WixNetfxExtension includes package groups that make it easier to include .NET in your bundles.

 <table cellspacing="0" cellpadding="4" class="style1" border="1">
   <tr>